rtmigo/pyrel/README.md

 # [pyrel](https://github.com/rtmigo/pyrel)

+Reusable shell script for building and testing Python packages.

+Using this file allows you to write less boilerplate code.

+# What is pyrel

-A single `pyrel.sh` file, that provides functions for building and testing Python packages.
+A single `pyrel.sh` file, that provides functions.
+After you `source pyrel.sh`, you can call functions like `build_package`.

+`pyrel.sh` is meant to be placed inside the project.

 ```
 pythonproject